 But if I had to narrow things down, I would most likely recommend Restrict Content Pro and MemberPress.
 Both offer all of the core features membership sites need and at affordable prices.

 MemberMouse also has an amazing feature list.
-But the fact that it’s a monthly SaaS-style subscription which doesn’t follow GPL licensing is a major downside.
+But the fact that it’s a monthly SaaS-style subscription that doesn’t follow GPL licensing is a major downside.
 If neither of those things bothers you, their amazing features definitely make it worth considering.

-And finally, if you just want to create a basic membership site without spending any money, WP-Members is definitely a solid choice.
+And finally, if you want to create a basic membership site without spending any money, WP-Members is definitely a solid choice.

 Have you ever created your own membership site?
 If so, which plugin did you end up choosing?
 Let’s hear your thoughts in the comments below!